 No Kid Hungry

-Thank you to those that helped us raise $736 for the month of May.
+Help us beat last year's record.
+In 2020 we raise $736 for the month of May.

 Nearly 22 million low-income kids from communities across the country rely on the free and reduced-price meals they receive at school.
 For many, these meals may be the only nutritious food that they’ll receive on a given day.
 Nearly all public schools have closed in response to the coronavirus, affecting the millions of kids in America that rely on the meals they receive at school.